 ^b Any vehicle built outside of North America regardless of manufacturer.
 Does not include import tourist deliveries.

 ^c Sums may not add to totals due to rounding.

-^d Big 3 includes Chrysler, Ford and General Motors.
+^d Big 3 includes Ford, General Motors, and Fiat-Chrysler (and predecessor entities).